 - Online or telephone access to account information

 - Overdraft protection

 To avoid bouncing checks, it's essential to keep accurate records, especially of ATM or debit card usage.
 Show your child how to balance a checkbook on a regular (monthly) basis.
 Most checking account statements provide instructions on how to do this.

-Encourage your child to open a savings account too, especially if he or she has a part-time job during the school year or summer.
-Your child should save any income that doesn't have to be put towards college expenses.
-After all, there is life after college, and while it may seem inconceivable to a college freshman, he or she may one day want to buy a new car or a home.
+Encourage your child to open a savings account too, especially if he or she has a part-time job.
+Your child should save any income that doesn't have to be put towards expenses for life after college.

 Lesson 3: Building a Credit History